serl/rasplarm/README.md

 Know bugs
 =========

 * Actually, I need something really really easy to send SIGUSR1.
-I'll think something when I need it: tomorrow morning.
+I'll think something about it... tomorrow morning.
-* Not so good english.
+* Not so good English.

 Obvious stuff
 =============